dwaynekyletech-git/EmailGen-Studio/README.md

 ## AI-Powered Design to HTML Conversion

-EmailGen Studio uses Google's Gemini Flash 2.0 to convert design files (PSD, XD, FIG, PNG, JPG) into responsive HTML emails optimized for Salesforce Marketing Cloud.
+EmailGen Studio uses Google's Gemini 1.5 Flash to convert design files into responsive HTML emails optimized for Salesforce Marketing Cloud.

+**Supported File Types**:
+- PNG and JPG images of your designs

 The conversion process follows these steps:

 1. **File Upload**: Users upload their design files through an intuitive drag-and-drop interface.
 2. **Visual Analysis**: Gemini's vision capabilities analyze the design file to understand the visual elements, layout, colors, and typography.